-The best tour companies specialized in small group travel (with tips to save on your bookings).
+The best rated tour companies specialized in small group travel (with tips to save on your bookings).
 Tour companies for all types of travelers: solo traveler, adventure, exotic/hard-to-reach destinations, luxury, young, singles, party, family, etc. Plus, pros and cons so you can compare organized group trips with independent traveling.

 Table of Contents